 - Make sure that your iPhone, iPad, or iPod touch has the latest version of iOS or iPadOS.

-- To use the latest features of Notes, make sure that you set up Notes with iCloud or have notes saved on your device.
+- If you were using Notes with iOS 13 or earlier, make sure you update your drawings, and set up Notes with iCloud or have notes saved on your device.
 Many Notes features won't work with other email providers.

 - Tap Done.

 - If you want to redo part of your drawing, tap the eraser tool, then tap the area that you want to erase.
 If you accidentally erase something, tap the Undo button .

 - Customize the thickness of your lines and the opacity of colors by tapping your selected drawing tool again.

 - To make your drawing area larger or smaller, drag the yellow line at the top or bottom of your drawing to resize the area.

 - After you draw something, you can move it around.
 Tap the lasso tool , trace a circle around the part of the drawing that you want to move, then drag it where you want it.
 You can also use the lasso to copy and paste parts of your drawing.

 Learn how to draw with your Apple Pencil and iPad.

 How to edit drawings and handwriting